• Skip to main content

 • ×

-Draw an easy realistic Thanksgiving turkey step-by-step with this simple online art lesson.
+Learn how to draw a real Thanksgiving turkey easy step-by-step with this simple online art lesson.
 In this tutorial, learn the basic steps of sketching a Turkey in pencil for beginners and more experienced artists.

 Drawing a turkey for Thanksgiving, fall, or harvest season has never been easier.
 Using simple lines to sketch and a bit of shading for the feathers and other details, you will create a gobbler in no time.